shiju-d/ibex/README.md

 ### When You Ask a Question

 ```
-1. Your message arrives at POST /chat
+1. Your message arrives at one of the three endpoints:
+      POST /chat          → qwen2.5-coder:7b  (local)
+      POST /chat/claude   → claude-sonnet-4-6 (Anthropic API)
+      POST /chat/bedrock  → claude-sonnet-4-5 (AWS Bedrock)
 2. mxbai-embed-large converts your question into numbers
 3. ChromaDB finds the 8 code chunks whose numbers are closest to your question's numbers
-4. Those 8 chunks + your question are sent to qwen2.5-coder:7b
+4. Those 8 chunks + your question are sent to the chosen model
 5. The model reads the chunks and writes an answer
 6. The answer + the source file paths are returned to you
 ```

-The top 8 chunks (up from 5) means better cross-file tracing — the model can see a controller, its service, and the repository all at once when debugging a bug.
+The top 8 chunks means better cross-file tracing — the model can see a controller, its service, and the repository all at once when answering.
+All three endpoints retrieve the same chunks from the same index; only the model that generates the answer differs.

 ---